 Every year, 7-Eleven Thailand runs a promotion that includes stamps to collect.

-If you know Thais creativity, you’re not gonna be shocked to hear that some people tried to use these stamps to send their mail.
+If you know Thai creativity, you’re not gonna be shocked to hear that some people tried to use these stamps to send their mail.

-There was enough people doing it to push the Thai Post to ask publicly people to stop using 7-Eleven stamps to send letters.
+There were enough people doing it to push the Thai Post to ask publicly people to stop using 7-Eleven stamps to send letters.

 Just when you think you know it all about 7-Eleven, there’s always something to surprise you.

 Now let me know in the comments, how many of these things did you know before?